 Up to 2,000 different types of orchids are on display in baskets and on vertical walls, with fresh specimens substituted in every week through the winter.
 The Longwood Conservatory also features extraordinary examples of Gesneriads, a family of tropical plants that includes familiar houseplants such as African violets, cape primrose and others.
 If you love a particular type of plant, you can check out the Longwood Plant Explorer for a detailed list of species, which provides information on when they are in bloom.

 The many waterfalls, reflecting pools and other water features around the conservatory carry you even further from the frozen world outside.

 “Pierre Dupont, who established Longwood Gardens, was very interested in flowing water as part of the landscape and we have brought that inside, too,” says Gercens.
 He recommends that visitors take advantage of the many courtyards and nooks in the building, where you can be away from other people and soak up the atmosphere for a little while.

 When you’re ready to interact again, Gercens suggests a chat with one of Longwood’s horticulturists as they work.

 “Every plant here has its own story,” he adds.
 “We all love to share the stories with our visitors.”

-Best time to visit: In late January and early February, Cinnamon wattle (Acacia leprosa) trees, many of which have been living in the conservatory since the 1920s, bloom with yellow flowers.
-The plants arch over the indoor walkway to create an “Acacia Passage” you can walk through.
+BEST TIME TO VISIT: Cinnamon wattle (Acacialeprosa) trees, many of which have been living in the conservatory since the 1920s, arch over the indoor walkway to create an “Acacia Passage” you can walk through.
+Their cascading branches are always adorned with feathery foliage, but the fragrant yellow flower clusters are open only in late January and early February.
 “The cinnamon wattle gets its name from the distinct aroma and it pervades the whole area,” says Gercens.

 More information: longwoodgardens.org